Click on any of the following links for information:

 While sharing a common core subset with the Bachelor of Science with a major in Computer Science, the Bachelor of Science in Computer Information Systems emphasizes the application of computers for information processing by organizations.
 Requirements for the Bachelor of Science in Computer Information Systems degree are the same as for the Bachelor of Science degree with the following exceptions:

 Candidates for the non-certification degree must complete a minimum of 41 semester hours in computer science, 18 semester hours in required support courses, and a minor from another department (an area of business is recommended).

 Candidates for the degree with secondary certification must complete 38 semester hours in computer science, 15 semester hours in required support courses, and the secondary professional development sequence of courses.

 The requirements for the Bachelor of Fine Arts are the same as for the Bachelor of Science degree with the following exceptions:

 Ninety-one to 95 semester hours in art, including a minimum of 36 advanced hours.
 (See the specific requirements for each Bachelor of Fine Arts).
 The Bachelor of Fine Arts requires no minor area of study.

 Bachelor of Music

 The requirements for the Bachelor of Music are the same as for the Bachelor of Science degree, with the following exceptions:

 Seventy-eight semester hours are required in the major, including 31-33 hours in the emphasis area.
-No second major field is required for the B.M.
-Music electives on the B.M. degree vary from 5 hours to 13 hours depending on the emphasis area.
+No second major field is required for the BM.
+Music electives for the BM degree vary from five hours to 13 hours depending on the emphasis area.

 Bachelor of Social Work